AramMolins/katex-show/README.md

 # katex-show
-CSS and JS to imitate Notion function (show latex when equation block is clicked)
+CSS and JS to show latex when an equation block is clicked (like in Notion)